itx-informationssysteme/jobapplications/Documentation/Index.rst

     it.x informationssysteme: Stefanie Döll, Benjamin Jasper

 :Email:
-    ,
+    typo3@itx.de

 :License:
    This extension documentation is published under the `GNU General Public License 3 <http://www.gnu.org/copyleft/gpl.html.>`__ (GPLv3) license

 This extension provides you with the ability to create and manage job posting.

-People can apply on these by using the supplied application form so the referenced contact receives the application via email and/or the backend module, which features a basic application management system.
+People can apply for these by using the supplied application form to have the referenced contact receive the application via email and/or the backend module, which features a basic application management system.

+See the full feature list here: :ref:`features`

 **TYPO3**